obsidianmd/obsidian-help/en/Teams/Security considerations.md

 While prioritizing the local-first approach of our application, Obsidian does make network calls based on the services and features you use.
 These network connections can be disabled via a domain firewall or application lockdown.

-We make our network connections on HTTPS port 443.
+Obsidian makes these network connections on HTTPS port 443.

 The following is a list of network connections Obsidian makes.